Search the Whole Web to quickly find what you're looking for:

 - Invasion by Full cold that has injured Yang

 - Long exposure to cold from not wearing enough: don't ignore this!
 Many people from fashion consciousness wear too little, especially in winter.
-By continually or frequently exposing themselves to cold, they gradually deplete their Yang energy.
+They look great - ! - but by continually or frequently exposing themselves to cold, they gradually deplete their Yang energy.

 - Consuming too much ‘cold’-type food or drinks.
 These are either